-The most common pest-associated birds in the UK are the pigeons and the seagulls, as well as the collared dove, the starlings, and the house sparrows.
+The most common pest-associated birds in the UK’s urban environment are the pigeons and the seagulls, as well as the collared dove, starlings, and house sparrows.
 Bird control is often required due to the fact that birds can damage property, crops and equipment, and what is more important, is that they bring a potential risk for the human health.
-Birds are potentially hazardous to people because they can spread numerous diseases through their faeces (e.g. allergic alveolitis, e.coli, ornithosis, salmonella, etc..).
+Birds are potentially hazardous to people because they can spread numerous diseases through their faeces (e.g. allergic alveolitis, E.coli, Ornithosis, Salmonella, etc..).
 Faecal droppings may foul or cause damage to buildings, vehicles, which may be highly undesired when it comes to commercial properties.
-Nesting birds also draw the attention of bird mites and fleece, which enjoy developing their infestations within the bird nests.
-When birds feel endangered, especially for their young ones, they may as well become aggressive to people.

 Signs of a bird infestation would be continuous cries of birds and their young ones, unusual amounts of droppings and fouling concentrated in areas, where birds are roosting and nesting materials and structures are present.
 Birds and their nests can easily clog gutter and down piping, which may lead to flooding and water problems causing further damage to buildings and commodities.
 Some species are also considered pests because they are attracted to ripening grain crops and very often they would try to settle in food stores and warehouses, creating nuisance and potential risk of food contamination.
 In urban areas pigeons and seagulls often scavenge food waste and leftovers creating unwanted inconvenience and mess.

 Prime Pest Control is a professional company dedicated to protecting residents and businesses across East, West, South, North London and all the surrounding counties for many years.
 As part of the pest control, bird control is represented with the methods of deterring pest birds from landing, nesting or roosting.
-The treatment of a bird-related problem will usually require the use of chemical-free and sometimes innovative methods that will guarantee cost-effective control in the long term.
+The treatment of a bird-related problem will usually require proofing with bird spikes or netting, deterring methods like bird wire or laser, audible scaring and others.
+The bird pest control that we provide is safe and compliant with all relevant legislation, aiming to achieve cost-effectiveness and control in the long term.
 Regardless of the type of bird control that will be implemented, it is very important to use environmentally friendly approach that will not harm the birds, other animals or people.

 We have a team of experienced and dedicated avian technicians, who have been thoroughly trained by the BPCA and taught various techniques how to provide safe, low-cost and integrated bird control with long-lasting results.
 Generally, the best way to discourage birds is to eliminate their food source and restrict their access to nesting and roosting sites.
 Our professional birds management strategies are proven to work well on any sort of industrial sites, office and residential blocks, listed buildings, shopping centres, warehouses and food stores.
 The methods we use with our integrated bird pest control would include traditional proofing techniques, such as bird spikes and bird netting, which are versatile, long-lasting, cost-effective and harmless for birds.
-Our birds pest control methods include also humane bird trapping and egg and nest removal.
+Our bird pest control methods include also electric bird wire installation, laser deterring, audible scare systems and nest removal (in case that specific license is obtained to remove the nest).
 As part of our bird-scaring techniques, regarding fruit farming and agriculture, we offer a unique hawk-like kite control.